josko7452/qwave-project/README.md

 * FPGA programming and 3.3V logic interface and FT245 Sync interface (USB 2.0 speed)

 ### TODO:
-* Fix short of internal layers in digital board design
 * Direct USB programming of FPGA flash - need to use JTAG and Xilinx USB Platform Cable for programming

 ## Analog (DSO module) board: